 Britta shared how valuable her past corporate experience had been.

-"Between my partner and I, we had both worked in corporate jobs, so we had the experiences already of working on big brands.
+"Between my partner and I, we had both worked in corporate jobs, so we had experience already working on big brands.
 This gave us confidence and knowledge so that we could work more closely with smaller clients, as well as bigger firms, to provide our services to them.
 One thing we did when we launched our company was to reach out to our network, share with them our launch and what we were doing, and from there, we started getting referrals and a lot of word-of-mouth inquiries."

 The Creative Capital Design team!